capitalbr/barwinism/README.md

 during a garbage collection cycle.

-Upon clicking save the annotation must be persisted to the database where it will be stored a string, and reconverted back to html upon retrieval.
+Upon clicking save the annotation must be persisted to the database where it will be stored as a string, and reconverted back to html upon retrieval.

 ```javascript
 onSave(e){